dfe-analytical-services/analysts-guide/README.md

 ### Tests

-There are currently no automated tests on this project, though we hope to add some soon.
+There are currently no automated tests on this project.

 ### Diagrams